Welcome to today's edition of the Rush 24-7 podcast.

 I'd be seriously worried about how much beef and potatoes they would have if it all depended on human love and kindness.

-And so this is what Adam Smith is talking about in the Wealth of Nations.
+And so this is what Adam Smith was talking about in The Wealth of Nations.

-Matter of fact, the Wealth of Nations is uh Adam Smith is considered to be one of the founders of economics and the Wealth of Nations, which is a uh very, very important book came out in 1776, the same same time our uh ancestors uh declared independence.
+Matter of fact, The Wealth of Nations is, Adam Smith is considered to be one of the founders of economics and the Wealth of Nations, which is a very, very important book, came out in 1776, the same time our ancestors declared independence.

-But he said, and I'm just paraphrasing phrasing he said that we get our bread and our milk and our candles not from the benevolence of the baker, the and the candlestick maker.
+But he said, and I'm just paraphrasing, phrasing, he said that we get our bread and our milk and our candles not from the benevolence of the baker and the candlestick maker.

-We get it because they're of their concern for themselves.
+We get it because of their concern for themselves.

-Now, so when you hear people talking about greed, you have to ask them, you have to ask them, well, what's that you know, what other motivation is going to get wonderful things done?
+And so when you hear people talking about greed, you have to ask them, you have to ask them, well, what's that, you know, what other motivation is going to get wonderful things done?

-It's not gonna be charity, although charity is a wonderful idea.
+It's not going to be charity, although charity is a wonderful idea.

 Anyway, think about that when people talk about greed.